SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 SRAM focuses mainly on its electronic groupsets, and they haven’t updated the mechanical ones for a while.

-SRAM Apex is the most affordable groupset.
-It’s mechanical and only 10-speed.
-Then there are Rival, Force, and RED which are all available in mechanical and electronic versions.
+The most affordable groupset is the SRAM Apex, which is mechanical and only 10-speed.
+Then there are Rival, Force, and RED, all available in mechanical and electronic versions.

 Naming and Generations